sardana-org/sardana/doc/source/sep/SEP2.md

 data.
 Here, it is important to stress the difference between the data reading and data saving.
-Channel values may be read for eventual pre-processing by pseudo counters but these values do not need to be saved as experimental channel's values by sardana.
-Instead, for example, only the pseudo counter's values may be saved by sardana.
+Channel values may be read for eventual pre-processing by pseudo counters but these values do not need to be saved as experimental channel values by sardana.
+Instead, for example, only the pseudo counter values may be saved by sardana.
 TODO: decide whether both, internal and external saving, can be used at the same time.